daserzw/MRPS/mrps.md

 ## 2. Introduction and Applicability

-The IDEM Federation is the Italian Identity Federation for the research and educational Organizaions that belong to the GARR network.
+The IDEM Federation is the Italian Identity Federation for the research and educational organisations that belong to the GARR network.
 GARR provides the Federation Operator through the GARR IDEM AAI Service.
-Normative documents of the IDEM Federations are:
+Normative documents of the IDEM Federation are:
 * The IDEM Federation Regulation [IDEM-Reg].
 * The IDEM Federation Rules of Participation [IDEM-Part-Rules].